Past Exhibition: January 5, 2018 — January 27, 2018

 Joan Frederick: Me and My Big Ideas

-Frederick is a photographer, multi-media artist, author and Native American art historian, who arrived in San Antonio in 1986.
+Frederick is a photographer, multi-media artist, author, and Native American art historian, who arrived in San Antonio in 1986.
 Raised in Oklahoma, Frederick’s work is strongly influenced by the Native American culture she was embraced by and the diverse Mexican heritage she found in South Texas.
 Frederick’s artwork is intertwined with life, experimentation, and whimsy that draws inspiration from a wide variety of influences such as T.C.
-Cannon, Blackbear Bosin, David Hockney, Philippe Halsman, Yoko Ono, and her father as she explains in 2016 San Antonio Current interview with fellow artist Gary Sweeney.
+Cannon, Blackbear Bosin, David Hockney, Philippe Halsman, Yoko Ono, and her father.

-My art has evolved in the past few years to concentrate on light, minimalism, and space, using larger formats with environments and motion, pushing these mediums into nature.
-I am fascinated with light, refraction, and how motion of changing light can effect a work of art to give it added depth and meaning, so working big has really freed me to produce ideas that can be pared down to minimalism but enlarged greatly for a bigger impact.
-I have graduated into big space and ideas that a flat photograph on the wall just can’t convey.
+In the past few years, my art has evolved to concentrate on light, minimalism, and space, using larger formats with environments and motion, pushing these mediums into nature.
+I am fascinated with light, refraction, and how the movement of changing light can affect a work of art to give it added depth and meaning.
+Working big has freed me to produce ideas that can be pared down to minimalism but enlarged greatly for a more significant impact.
+I have graduated into big space and ideas that a flat photograph on the wall can’t convey.